 During Edo Period (1603-1867), this castle had been enhanced as the central base for the government of this area.

-After opening of new Meiji government in the 1870s, medieval castle
+After opening of new Meiji government in the 1870s, medieval castles were no longer needed.

-Then this castle was designated as a historical site in 1930, and was designated a national treasure in 1936.
+Therefore, this castle was designated as a historical site in 1930, and was also designated a national treasure in 1936.

 Because of the black color, a nickname "Karasu-jo" (Crow Castle) has been given to this castle.